-Breast cancer is considered the “rich woman’s disease” because only rich women, who can afford to eat a western diet high in red meat and dairy, get breast cancer.
+Breast cancer is sometimes called the “rich woman’s disease” because only women who can afford to eat a western diet high in red meat and dairy get breast cancer.

 Much has been reported on the link between the genetically engineered rGBH growth hormone injected into cows to boost their milk production and the incidence of breast cancer in women who are exposed to it.
 But what about the naturally-occurring hormones in cow’s milk NOT treated with rGBH?
 Up until the last few years, powerful dairy interests have successfully convinced the public that milk and cheese is not only safe but provides many health benefits.
 But what does the scientific community with no industry affiliations report on the link between dairy and breast cancer?
 That is the question this story attempts to answer by citing text from a collection of the leading experts on the subject.

 “Women who ate one portion of full-fat dairy a day were 64 per cent more likely to die from any cause – not just breast cancer.” — Kaiser Permanente research centre study that analyzed the records of 1,500 women diagnosed with breast cancer between 1997 and 2000